ricokaloklo/GeneralizedSasakiNakamura.jl/README.md

 Starting from v0.8.0, the code is also capable of computing the gravitational waveform amplitude and fluxes at infinity and at the horizon due a test particle orbiting around a Kerr black hole in a _generic (eccentric, inclined) timelike bound orbit_ by solving the inhomogeneous SN equation using integration by parts.

 Starting from v0.9.0, the package includes the ISEM solver, short for _iterative series expansion matching_.
-ISEM is now used by the default `method = "auto"` path where available and accelerates the homogeneous radial functions, single-mode point-particle amplitudes, and total-flux mode summations.
+ISEM is now used by the default `method = "auto"` option whenever possible and accelerates the homogeneous radial functions, single-mode point-particle amplitudes, and total-flux mode summations.
 The release also adds a high-level total-flux interface, `Teukolsky_pointparticle_flux`, which automatically selects the circular, eccentric, inclined, or generic mode-summation strategy.

 For high-index tail modes in eccentric and generic flux summations, the ISEM path can use adaptive Levin quadrature instead of globally densifying a trapezoidal grid.
 The radial phase interval is refined only where the oscillatory integral has not stabilized.
 In generic two-dimensional convolutions, this radial adaptive Levin rule is combined with a fixed Clenshaw-Curtis rule in the polar direction, which resolves the smooth polar dependence with a compact cosine-spaced grid while keeping the expensive adaptivity in the radial direction.